 The Bennu bird is a mythical deity, and possibly the inspiration for the Phoenix Rising from the Ashes, a parable of renewal.
 To me, the Bennu bird represents what yoga can be: a comeback.

 The Bennu is relentless and elegant image, much like the Blue Heron.
 So, the Bennu is a reflection of what yoga is — it is that strong silence within you.
 If you can access that silence with a steady yoga practice, it will be easier to access it in everyday life: to calm you and people around you, even in the most trying circumstances.

 I intend to train people to do yoga the way I do: to own it.
-Your practice, your body, your health belong to you.
-The Bennu bird creates a nice metaphor for that ownership — if you embrace your practice, you can liberate your body, and be present in your movement.
-No one can make that happen for you, or take it away from you — it’s yours.
+Your practice, your body, and your health belong to you.
+The Bennu bird creates a metaphor for that ownership.